GautierAppert/PatchProcess/readme.md

 R CMD INSTALL PatchProcess
 ```

-* The package was created using the following command <br/>
-Rcpp.package.skeleton("PatchProcess", code_files = "PatchProcess.R")

 * To launch the application, just run the R script in your console <br/>

 ```bash